 Yes please.
 We ask that all of the people taking part in the fire walk make an effort to collect sponsorship.
 This is a fundraising event and the registration fee helps only to cover the administration and further resource costs associated with the event.
-Therefore all funds raised through sponsorship for our events go towards the overall £7.5m that we have to raise ourselves to be able to continue providing our outstanding services to patients, as well as their family.
+Therefore all funds raised through sponsorship for our events go towards the overall £7.5m that we have to raise to be able to continue providing our outstanding services to patients, as well as their families.

 A fundraising page is automatically generated when you sign up for you to share with your family and friends for sponsorship.